-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer Accelerated filer X

-Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company
+Indicate by check mark whether the registrant: (1) has filed all reports required to be Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the (2) has been subject to such filing requirements for the past 90 days.
+Yes ☒ No ☐ · Indicate by check mark whether the registrant has submitted electronically every Interacti Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated company, or an emerging growth company.
+See the definitions of "large accelerated company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to with any new or revised financial accounting standards provided pursuant to Section 13(a) complying Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\ \square$ No $\ \boxtimes$ As of November 7, 2018, there were 56,679,505 shares of Common Stock of the issuer out standing.

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 9,2018, there were 54,342,589 shares of Common Stock of the issuer outstanding.